Want to Make Wine?

-Registration: Registration for our Spring 2020 class has closed!
-You can join our Fall 2020 Interest List by calling Sarah at 336-644-9908 during regular business hours or emailing Sarah at email@example.com.
+Registration: You can register online HERE or over the phone at 336-644-9908.
+You can join our Spring 2021 Interest List by calling Sarah at 336-644-9908 during regular business hours or emailing Sarah at firstname.lastname@example.org.

 Robert E. M. Wurz, Ph.D. – Robert is a native of Napa Valley, CA. He received his doctorate in wine chemistry from the University of California, Davis.
 He has taught wine making classes at Patrick Henry Community College in Virginia, at Stonefield Cellars Winery in Stokesdale, NC, and is currently the winemaker for Stonefield Cellars Winery in Stokesdale, NC.